FilipeCerejo/MeetingsSchedulerSrv/README.md

-# MeetingsSchedulerSrv
+# Overview
-Developed to watch a Scheduler table with meetings that can be automatically closed an opened new ones on a scheduled date and time.
+Scheduler table watcher.
+This particular project looks at a SQL Server table and reschedules meetings once they've finished.

 ## Database
 The script to build the database is in the Data folder